aheeva/infobip-bot-proxy/README.md

 ```bash
 nvm use 12.21.0
 ```
-6. Install `pm2` by running the follwoing command:
+6. Install `pm2` by running the following command:
 ```bash
 npm i -g pm2
 ```